It is easier than you think to change solicitors halfway through a motorbike accident compensation claim.

 Does your solicitor never return your calls or responds to letters?
-But how often do you write or phone?
-If it is more than once a week, it’s too much.
-Your solicitor is probably waiting for a reply to his letter to the other driver’s insurer and they can take weeks to reply!
-However, if you have had no contact for a month that’s different and you might be right to be dissatisfied.
+If you have had no contact for months you might be right to be dissatisfied.

 Also, trust your instincts.
-If your appointed representative (unlikely to be a solicitor) seems to be getting out of their depth or cannot answer your questions then change.
+If your appointed representative (who may not even be a solicitor) seems to be getting out of their depth or cannot answer your questions, then change.

 4. Has there been a breakdown in communication?

 The most common reason for wanting to change solicitors is a breakdown in communication.
 This may be because the solicitor is too busy, does not care or you are asking questions they either do not like or know the answers to.